The Siple Scoop

 I am confident that I'm not alone in saying that I'm not sorry to say goodbye to 2020!
 I am hopeful that 2021 will bring the positive changes we all seem eager to experience.
 I am proud of the hard work my team has put in to make sure our students are receiving the best possible education.
 I am also thankful for the Siple families and your partnership and flexibility through this past year as we have dealt with all the changes that came our way.
 You have been incredible and a pleasure to work with.

 I wish you all a great January and an awesome 2021!

 Christy Flowers, Principal

 Parents, if you have younger children at home we wanted to make you aware that we are now starting the waiting list for Early-5's.
 Our Early 5's program is for children that will turn 5 between June 15 and December 1, 2021.
 This is an excellent program to prepare young children for kindergarten.
 It is a full day program that focuses on kindergarten readiness.
 To add your child to the wait list please call the Thomson Elementary office at 810-591-0911.

 Please look for information to be coming home about Kindergarten Round Up.
 The age required for Kindergarten and Early 5's is that they must be 5 by September 1, 2021.

 Each month classroom teachers will nominate one student from their class to be entered into the grade level drawing for the STAR of the MONTH for that grade.
 Each grade level STAR of the Month will receive a certificate, medal, and their photo will be on display in the hallway during that month.

 We are pleased to recognize students for consistently demonstrating excellent behavior.
 Thank you for sharing your outstanding children with us.
-I am please to announce our STARs of the Month for January are:
+I am pleased to announce our STARs of the Month for December are:

 Congratulations to these outstanding young learners!